fastify/fastify/docs/Server.md

 <a name="rewrite-url"></a>
 ### `rewriteUrl`

-Set a callback function that allows rewriting urls.
+Set a sync callback function that must return a string that allows rewriting urls.

 > Rewriting a url will modify the `url` property of the `req` object